GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

 Entities do not store their own components.
 Instead, they are stored in Pools which are arrays of components.

-### Pool structure
+### Pool Implementation
 ![Pool](./readmeimages/pool.png)

-### Component Full Implementation
+### Components Full Implementation

 Components use static per-type ID generation via a templated base class
 ![Component ID](./readmeimages/component.png)

 ![Component Templates](./readmeimages/componenttemplateexample.png)

-### All pools
+### Pool storage

-Pools are stored so that a component ID can be used to access its corresponding pool and each entry in that pool stores that component for a specific entity.
+All pools are stored in their own array, so that a component ID can be used to access its corresponding pool and each entry in that pool stores that component for a specific entity.

 ![Pools](./readmeimages/pools.png)